pulp/pulp_rpm/docs/tech-reference/yum-plugins.rst

  Display order of the package group category

 ``packagegroupids``
- Package group ids associated with the package category
+ Package group IDs associated with the package category

 Yum Importer
 ============

 The Yum Importer can be used to sync an RPM repository with an upstream feed.
-The Yum Importer id is ``yum_importer``.
+The Yum Importer ID is ``yum_importer``.

 Configuration Parameters